fusaty/freax/Documentation/networking/secid.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =================
-LSM/SeLinux secid
+LSM/Sefreax secid
 =================

 flowi structure:

-The secid member in the flow structure is used in LSMs (e.g. SELinux) to indicate the label of the flow.
+The secid member in the flow structure is used in LSMs (e.g. SEfreax) to indicate the label of the flow.
 This label of the flow is currently used in selecting matching labeled xfrm(s).